Tommy Boy BD Review

-I know most of us have seen this one, time and time again.
-I saw it in the theater when it came out in 1995.
-Chris Farley and David Spade will always be funny as hell.
-This is an all time classic for me I was happy when I stole it out of the Val cave…yes!
-I know where it is.
+I know most of us have probably seen Tommy Boy, time and time again; I saw it in the theater when it came out in 1995 and to me Chris Farley and David Spade will always be funny as hell.
+Tommy Boy is an all time classic for me and I was happy when I stole it out of the Val cave (yes!
+I know where it is).
 The blu-ray came out right before Christmas on Dec.
-16, 2008 released by Paramount.
-It’s of course in 1080p and 1.78:1 aspect ratio, the audio is, English/Spanish: Dolby true HD 5.1 and French Dolby 2.0.
+16, 2008, released by Paramount.
+It's of course in 1080p and 1.78:1 aspect ratio, the audio is, English/Spanish: Dolby true HD 5.1 and French Dolby 2.0.

-A recap of the movie for those poor souls who haven’t seen it.
-Thomas R. Callahan III (Chris Farley) just graduated college, barley scrapping’ by with a D+.
-He comes back to good welcome in his home town of Sandusky, OH.
+A recap of the movie for those poor souls who haven't seen it.
+Thomas R. Callahan III (Chris Farley) just graduated college, barely scraping by with a D+.
+He comes back welcomed in his hometown of Sandusky, OH.
 Where his dad is an owner of an auto parts factory.
-Since, he is the boss’s son he gets an office and all the perks.
+Since he is the boss's son he gets an office and all the perks.
 His dad ends up dying at his own wedding leaving the factory to him.
-Tommy boy has to keep his father’s company going and keep everyone employed.
-So he and Richard (David Spade) go out all over the Midwest trying to sell his father’s invention, a hi-tech brake pad.
-Well it’s funny as hell to watch these two trying to pitch this new brake pad and get along.
-They end up failing on the road and come back to find themselves fighting for the company.
-This is a great movie to watch and you’ll have to see it to enjoy the end of it.
+Tommy boy has to keep his father's company going and keep everyone employed.
+So he and Richard (David Spade) go out all over the Midwest trying to sell his father's invention - a hi-tech brake pad.
+Well, it's funny as hell to watch these two trying to pitch this new brake pad as well as try to get along.
+They end up failing on the road and coming back to find themselves fighting for the company.
+This is a great movie to watch and you'll have to see it to truly enjoy the end of it.

 The Good: